Ribbon Race 2025

 Mr. Wim Kraaijenbrink (84 years old) from Aalten

-Mr. Kraaijenbrink has been active in many ways within the Protestant Congregation in Aalten since 1973, including as an elder, scribe and lector.
-He was also available outside the church building, from maintenance work to distribution of the church magazine.
+Mr. Kraaijenbrink has been active in various ways within the Protestant Congregation in Aalten since 1973, including as an elder, clerk, and lector.
+He was also involved in activities outside the church building, from maintenance work to distributing the church magazine.

 At the National Museum of the Secret Annex, he has been a familiar face since 2003.
 As a volunteer, he performed numerous practical chores, assisted with exhibitions and front desk services, and distributed the museum magazine De Panne for many years.
 He thought actively about policy and is appreciated for his commitment and collegiality.

-In addition, he was president of the Protestant Christian Elderly Association (PCOB) Aalten and secretary of the SOBA, and has been a volunteer driver of the Electrocar of care organization Marga Klompé since 2017.
-Together with his wife, Mr. Kraaijenbrink contributed for many years to numerous social initiatives in Aalten, including the National History Museum and the Protestant Church.
+He was also chairman of the Protestant Christian Seniors' Association (PCOB) in Aalten and secretary of the SOBA, and since 2017 he has been a volunteer driver for the Electrocar of the Marga Klompé care organization.
+Together with his wife, Mr. Kraaijenbrink has contributed to numerous social initiatives in Aalten for many years, including the National Hiding Museum and the Protestant Congregation.

 Mr. Tonnie Stoltenborg (84 years old) from Aalten

-For many years, Mr. Stoltenborg passionately devoted himself to the preservation of the Aalten Gängeskes, the historic trails in Aalten.
-He took care of the placement of name plates, made a route book and developed walking routes, including the Pearl Route.
-As a guide for the VVV, he talks enthusiastically about the history of the Gängeskes.
+For many years, Mr. Stoltenborg has been passionately committed to preserving the Aaltense Gängeskes, the historic paths in Aalten.
+He arranged for nameplates to be installed, created a route book, and developed walking routes, including the Parelroute.
+As a guide for the tourist office, he enthusiastically recounts the history of the Gängeskes.

-From 2002 to 2017, he was active in the Aalten Hiking Paths Working Group, which develops and maintains hiking trails.
-In addition, Mr. Stoltenborg is known as a greengrocer and ran a fruit and vegetable store for many years.
-After selling the store in 1995, he devoted himself to the Aalten Middenstand Federation and the Volksfeest Foundation.
-He was also active in the General Reunion Committee of the Public Elementary School, where he ensured a successful reunion in 2002 and the book "Van griffel tot muis" about the history of the village of Aalten.
+From 2002 to 2017, he was active in the Aaltense Wandelpaden (Aalten Walking Trails) working group, which develops and maintains walking routes.
+Mr. Stoltenborg is also known as a greengrocer and ran a specialty fruit and vegetable shop for many years.
+After selling the shop in 1995, he devoted himself to the Aalten Small Business Federation and the Volksfeest Foundation.
+He was also active in the General Reunion Committee of the Public Primary School, where he organized a successful reunion in 2002 and published the book "Van griffel tot muis" (From Pencil to Mouse) about the history of the village of Aalten.